csteuer/stunserver/README.md

 John Selbie
 john@selbie.com

-> Please not that this is not the original version created by John Selbie.
+> Please note that this is not the original version created by John Selbie.